 The IPO process is way-out to sell the first share of the company to the public.

-The idea seems great for Steve.
+- The idea seems great for Steve.
 But he doesn’t have enough cash to open stores in different cities.
 So he goes to an investment bank and asks for help.

-The investment bank comes to Steve’s bookstore and does a valuation of his business.
+- The investment bank comes to Steve’s bookstore and does a valuation of his business.
 They find that the value of the bookstore is more than $500,000.
 So they advise Steve to go for 50,000 shares with $10 each share.

-He has now decided to use this money to open new stores in 3 new cities.
+- He has now decided to use this money to open new stores in 3 new cities.

-Rights of common stockholders
+Rights of Common Stockholders

-If you’re one of the common shareholders of the company, you are the owner of the company.
+Common stocks are equated with the owner’s funds.
+If you’re one of the ordinary shareholders of the company, you are the owner of the company.

 Here are the rights of the common stockholders –

-As you can see owning a common stock has a lot of benefits.
+As you can see, owning a common stock has a lot of benefits.
 But you need to know which common stock to go for.